John T. Watkins: After Congress

 After his defeat, Watkins chose to remain in Washington, D.C., taking up a legal practice there.
 His wife Elizabeth had died shortly after the 1920 election, and Watkins had also lost a daughter in 1916.
 His son died in 1923, leaving him with two surviving adult daughters.

 Death

 John T. Watkins died in Washington on April 25, 1925.
-His body was returned to Louisiana and is interred in Murrell Cemetery, Minden, La.
+His body was returned to Louisiana and is interred in Murrell Cemetery in Minden, Louisiana.